-One of the main features of the WordPress software is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.
+One of the main benefits of using WordPress is the ability to quickly enhance your WordPress website or blog’s functionality using inexpensive (even completely free) applications called plugins.

 What Are Plugins?

-No doubt, you probably own a smart phone.
-What happens when you would like to access something new on your device like a new software or tool?
+No doubt, you most likely own a device like a cell phone.
+What do you do when you would like to access something new on your device like a new application, game or business productivity tool?

 Why, simple … you download and install an app!

 An app is a little software that is very simple and easy to install and integrates new functionality into a smart phone.

 (Just like you can find social sharing apps …)